-Over the past two years many of the approximately 30 other armed groups operating in the eastern DRC increased their activities in the security vacuum created by redeployment of FARDC troops to confront M23.
-Some of these groups – namely the Democratic Forces for the Liberation of Rwanda (FDLR) and various local Mayi-Mayi militias – have been operating within the DRC for more than a decade, but utilized insecurity in the east to attack populations with increasing frequency.
+DRC, many of which increased their activities in the security vacuum created by redeployment of FARDC troops to confront M23.
+Some of these groups – including the Democratic Forces for the Liberation of Rwanda (FDLR) and various local Mayi-Mayi militias – have been operating within the DRC for more than a decade, but utilized insecurity in the east to attack populations with increasing frequency.
 Patterns of violence committed by these groups, including killing, abduction and forced recruitment of civilians, have been witnessed in North Kivu, South Kivu, Katanga and Oriental Province over the past two years.
 The UN reported during February 2014 on an ongoing "humanitarian disaster" in Katanga caused by Mayi-Mayi Kata Katanga perpetrating a "scorched earth" campaign, leaving hundreds of thousands of people displaced since October 2013.

-This is particularly evident in the eastern DRC where the government has previously lost control of areas to various rebel groups and has historically been incapable of controlling its borders.
-Refugee flows into northern DRC from conflicts in CAR and South Sudan may increase insecurity in an already volatile region.
+This is particularly evident in eastern DRC, where the government has previously lost control of areas to various rebel groups and has historically been incapable of controlling its borders.
+Refugee flows into northern DRC from conflicts in Central African Republic and South Sudan may increase insecurity in an already volatile region.

-Competition for control of minerals as well as underlying conflict between communities that consider themselves "indigenous" and those with alleged Rwandan ancestry contributes to the pervasiveness of armed violence.
+Competition for control of minerals as well as underlying conflict between communities that consider themselves "indigenous" and those with alleged Rwandan ancestry contribute to the pervasiveness of armed violence.
 Without adequately addressing the root causes of conflict in the eastern DRC, armed groups will continue to emerge and threaten populations residing there.

 FARDC troops have routinely committed crimes against populations they have been deployed to protect.
 The FARDC also continues to incorporate local militias into its ranks, a practice that exacerbates divisions within the military and potentially puts civilians at risk.